trstroem/ACSS-chatbot-v3/README.md

 ## Prerequisites:

 You will need an Azure OpenAI instance, with one deployment.
-The deployment should use the gpt-4 model.
+The deployment should use the gpt-4 model (although gpt-35 should also work.
+I haven't tried).
 You can create this by opening the Azure AI Studio from your Azure portal, then selecting Deployments under the Management menu on the left.
-Create a new deployment and select the gpt-4 model.
-Leave other options as is.
+Create a new deployment and select the gpt-4 (or 3.5 if that's what you have available) model.
+Leave other options "as-is".

 You also need an ACSS (Azure Center for SAP Solutions) instance with at least one SAP VIS (virtual instance) registered.
+This does not need to be in the same subscription - or even tenant - as your ML deployment.
+See next paragraph.

 Finally, you will need a Service Principal for interacting with the ACSS instance.
-This SP must have Reader rights on the subscription where the ACSS instance exists.
+This SP must have Reader rights on the subscription (or tenant) where the ACSS instance resides.

-Once you have the Azure OpenAI deployment and your Service Principal, you will need to enter some secrets into the flow.dag.yaml file.
-The placeholders for these secrets are currently marked in brackets - [] - and refer to your Azure tenant ID, subscription, SP ID and secret, as well as the Azure OpenAI deployment name and connection.
+With all of this done, you should be ready to deploy the flow in Azure ML Studio.
+See next section.

 ## How to deploy